overture-stack/website/markdown/documentation/score/user-guide/client-setup.md

 **Running the score-client docker image**

-You will be required to supply enviormentment variables for the STORAGE_URL, the METADATA_URL and your ACCESSTOKEN.
+You must supply environment variables for the STORAGE_URL, the METADATA_URL and your ACCESSTOKEN.

 ```bash
 docker run -d -it \